rayynnnn/rayynnnn.github.io/index.md

 Owning a cat can bring unconditional love and companionship to your life.
 Having a feline friend can also help to relieve stress and improve your heart health. ...
 A cat has the ability to both calm your nervous system and provide an immediate outlet for fun and play.

+### From my own perspective...
+Having a cat is wonderful!
+When my cat first came as a early Christmas gift, my happiness are going limitless.
+Having a cat makes you happy whenever you're stressed right?
+Yes, everyday or after I'm done with my online class, my cat would bring full of joy to me, I've spent with my cat for countless hours.
+And he really loves me and I love him so much it's like we've created a powerful bond together during pandemic!
+My cat makes me distract from negative thoughts.
+So as of this, why don't you get a cat for yourself?
+But first, please read FAQS (frequently asked questons) on before getting a cat! *Oh wait*, having a cat like..
+Persian breed is best.
+You know why?
+Because they are very playabe as much indeed, and because Why I'm telling you that Persian is breed (*in my opinion*) because I have it too nor I experienced on having it!

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

+### FAQS ABOUT HAVING CATS

+### *Is a cat a good pet?*
+Cat's make great pets and are ideal companions for people who work full time or who live in an apartment.
+They are less expensive to keep and require less maintenance than dogs.
+Overall, cats are wonderful pets and will provide a lifetime of love and affection, just like dogs.

+### *Are cats loyal?*
+It's true that cats have different priorities to dogs.
+Unlike dogs, whose wolf ancestors bequeathed them a flair for building social relationships, cats are descended from a solitary, territorial animal. ...
+So cats are loyal, but mainly to places.

+### *How do I know if my cat loves me?*
+If you don't know, first of when they see you or have a eye contact with you, they will treat you like you're a cat if you're both are getting pretty along, they will rub againts you and then, if they have now interests to you, they will follow you into a rom, coming into your bedroom and sleep with you and they make the right kind of meow or they show their belly—in some cases

+### *Why do cats lick you?*
+In some cases-to show affection.
+For cats, licking is not only used as a grooming mechanism, but also to show affection.
+By licking you, other cats, or even other pets, your cat is creating a social bond. ...
+Many cats carry this behavior into their adult lives, licking their humans to pass along the same sentiment.

 ### *How do cats help humans?*